antmicro/renode-linux-runner-action/README.md

 A task file is a YAML file with the following fields:

 - `name`: the only mandatory field; it is used to resolve dependencies between tasks.
-- `dependencies`: the array of tasks that must be executed before this task.
-If your task depends on a non-existent task, that dependency will be ignored.
+- `requires`: the array of tasks that must be executed before this task.
 This list is empty by default.
+- `required-by`: the array of tasks that must be executed after this task.
+This list is empty by default.
 - `refers`: the name of the shell on which the commands will be executed.
 The action has three available shells (`host`, `target`, `renode`).
 - `echo`: Boolean parameter.
 If true, the output from the shell will be printed.
 Default: false
 - `timeout`: Default timeout for each command.
 Commands can override this setting.
 Default: null, meaning no timeout for your commands.
-- `fail_fast`: Boolean parameter.
+- `fail-fast`: Boolean parameter.
 If true, the action will return the error from the first failed command and stop.
 Otherwise, the action will fail at the end of the task.
 Default: true
 - `sleep`: The action will wait for the specified time in seconds before proceeding to the next task.
 Default: 0
 - `command`: List of commands or `Command` objects to execute.
 Default: empty
 - `vars`: Dictionary of variables.
 [Read more about it here](#variables).
 Default: empty